 Generally speaking, that's exactly why.
 In darker skin, usually the only colors that show up well are black, green, red and blue.
 The rest of them are too overpowered by the skin tone.
 In medium toned skin, purples and pinks can show up too, but it's hard to get orange and yellow to really show up.

-Were the replacement refs actually worse than the regular refs?For me, it isn't, but I will say that nice looking tattoos do help.
+Why does the 'official' CPR method change from time to time?For me, it isn't, but I will say that nice looking tattoos do help.
 I've dated guys with tattoos and without tattoos, though I married one with tattoos.
 It's all personal preference, and I think generally it doesn't matter unless one person has tattoos and the other person is completely opposed to them.
 That might cause some problems down the line.

 Yep.
 Not if you have an airbrush sunburn, though.
 (That's a tattoo artist joke...)